jcageman/d2mapapi/README.md

 ## Installation

-This project assumes you have VS2019 installed with .NET Core 3.1 and C++ workloads.
+This project assumes you have VS2022 installed with .NET 6.0 and C++ workloads.

 ## Usage Examples
 ```